Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Although the European Convention on Certain International Aspects of Bankruptcy (due to be referred to as the Istanbul Convention) was signed in 1990, it has not drawn sufficient interest and has not entered into force.
-In this respect, Turkey has no special provisions regulating cross-border cooperation with foreign courts in insolvency proceedings.
-The general approach of the courts sees that requests of foreign administrations or courts must go through the enforcement and recognition process.
+In this respect, Turkey has no special provisions regulating cross-border cooperation with foreign courts regarding insolvency proceedings.
+The general approach of the courts is to request the foreign administrations or courts to go through the enforcement and recognition process.

 Click here to view the full article.